mafaro21/twitClone/client/tasksCompleted.md

-- set up for expanded tweet page
+- no tweets div shows now